TestinProd123/TeamsPowerShell/README.txt

+####Using the script

+##Prerequisites:
+*Note: this Tool leverages the Add-TeamChannelUser and Remove-TeamChannelUser cmdlets which requires the MicrosoftTeams v1.1.3 Module.
+For guest inviting the Azure AD Module is also required.
+Without these Modules this script may not function properly.

+The script contains a number of commented out functions:
+* Specific allowed domains for guest inviting
+* Assign users to a group automatically as they are guested in to your AAD.

+You should modify the script as needed.

+## Selecting an option
+1.)
+Copy the contents of the "Teams Bulk Admin Script" to notepad and save it as "Teams Bulk Admin Script.PS1" as file type "all files".
+2.)
+Right click "Teams Bulk Admin Script.PS1" and click "Run with Powershell" 3.)
+Accept the terms and conditions set out by the script by pressing "Y" 4.)
+Choose a program, either option 1 or 2.
+	Option 1:  B2B Guesting and User Assignment Tool: This tool is used to onboard guest users to your organisation and allocate them to specific Teams and Private Channels based on a CSV file.
+	Option 2:  Bulk Team/Channel Removal Tool: This tool is used to remove B2B guest users from specific Teams and Private Channels based on a CSV file.

+## Option 1:  B2B Guesting and User Assignment Tool
+1.)
+Sign in to the Microsoft Teams module with a user with sufficient permissions 2.)
+Sign in to the Azure AD module with a user with sufficient permissions.
+3.)
+Define your home UPN pattern - this will be used to bypass users from your home UPN when guest inviting.
+4.)
+Define the path of the CSV file you will use for on boarding.
+5.)
+The script will complete and save any errors to a reporting error log 6.)
+On completion of the script the text file will open from your temporary directory automatically

+## Option 2:  Bulk Team/Channel Removal Tool
+1.)
+Sign in to the Microsoft Teams module with a user with sufficient permissions 2.)
+Sign in to the Azure AD module with a user with sufficient permissions.
+3.)
+Define the path of the CSV file you will use for off boarding.
+4.)
+The script will complete and save any errors to a reporting error log 5.)
+On completion of the script the text file will open from your temporary directory automatically

 ##### Option 1:  B2B Guesting and User Assignment Tool: On boarding guest users to AAD and then assigning them to Teams and Private Channels in your environment:

 ##Purpose: